menu icon

 Low FODMAP notes

-Roma tomatoes can be low FODMAP depending on the serving size.
-The low FODMAP serving size is one “small” Roma tomato or 75 grams.
-Large servings contain higher amounts of fructans.
+Roma tomatoes can be low in FODMAPs, depending on the serving size.
+According to Monash, the low-FODMAP serving size is ⅓ medium Roma tomato or 48 grams.
+Larger servings contain moderate to high levels of the FODMAP, excess fructose.

 Optional mix-ins